 Like the behavioural system, this will vary between schools.
-Some will use colour coding, some stickers, and some may require you to outline the positives and potential areas for improvement for a piece of work.
+Some will use colour coding, some custom stickers, and some may require you to outline the positives and potential areas for improvement for a piece of work.
 Find out how this system works early on so you can master giving helpful feedback.
 Also find out how the school likes to track students progress, and whether this will be part of your role or another member of staff.

 Packing essentials for teachers

 What are the daytime routines?

 Ask when break and lunchtime are so you’re not left with an empty classroom halfway through a lesson.
 Also check the end of school routines, as this is important for safety – do the children stay in the classroom to be picked up, or should you take them to the playground?